-- The structural deck is maintained at a temperature above that which could cause condensation to occur at this level during service. - A VCL is provided by the deck or by a membrane placed above the deck. - The insulation has sufficient mechanical characteristics to resist loading. - The waterproof membrane has sufficient resistance to temperature to suit the conditions created by a substrate of insulation.
+- The structural deck is maintained at a temperature above that which could cause condensation to occur at this level during service. - A VCL is provided by the deck or by a membrane placed above the deck. - The insulation has sufficient mechanical characteristics to resist loading.

+• The waterproof membrane has sufficient resistance to temperature to suit the conditions created by a substrate of insulation.

-Figure 1: Warm roof (section)
+Figure 1: Warm roof (section) above vapour control layer (if shown by calculation to be required)